manulauria/GettingCleaningData/README.md

 It was safe to assume that the X files had the raw data, the y files had a row-wise annotation of the activity for which the data was collected, and the subject file identified the subject for which the row-wise data was collected.

+Before describing the processing, the assumption - the place from which the file run_analysis.R is sourced/run has a subdirectory with all the data in the original form, in a directory - "data/UCI HAR Dataset"

 ### Processing
 So the job now was to first collect all this data in a single table.
 The first act was to create 3 sets of columns
 - read the X data on the 561 observations for both test and training set